apasqualotto-glitch/easyshipAI/replit.md

 Preferred communication style: Simple, everyday language.
 Chat interface: Wider message bubbles (95% width) for better readability and user experience.
 User-friendly guidance: AI provides comprehensive quotes with full customs and VAT breakdowns in chat, then directs users to calculator form below for more detailed quotes.
-Form auto-population: REMOVED - AI no longer auto-fills form fields.
-Users manually enter data in calculator after getting comprehensive quotes in chat.
+Form auto-population: AI chat extracts shipping information from conversation and automatically fills the manual calculator form fields below, while also providing comprehensive quotes with full customs and VAT breakdowns.
 Layout preference: Calculator form should be fully visible below chat interface, not hidden or requiring button clicks to access.
 Homepage design: AI chat interface at top providing detailed quotes, manual calculator form always visible below for additional carrier options.
 No auto-scroll: Page stays at top when users type or AI responds, with loading animation instead of screen jumping.